Geeksongs/Geeksongs.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-

-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am a self-researcher in AI, a hacker in daily life.
+My work spans reinforcement learning, large language models, and robotics, with a deep interest in achieving general-purpose artificial intelligence and advancing life sciences.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a mix of theoretical and applied research methods to explore AI-driven innovations in areas such as neural architecture search, autonomous decision-making.

-        Please reach out to collaborate 😃
+        Let’s connect and push the boundaries of AI together! 🚀

     design:
       columns: '1'
   - block: collection